al3mart/py_substrate_identity_searcher/README.md

 So, if user is confortable using the default values there is no need of providing these options.

+Take into account that public nodes are not exposing HTTP endpoints, so using WSS is recomended.

 In the other hand, is mandatory for the user to provide `arg`, from now on `target`, being this one the string to be looked for in the identities' metadata.

 At any moment user can run ./python searcher.py <-h, --help> for displaying all the command information.